fridadonate01-prog/dsa-2026-101-G14/docs/PROBLEM.md

 - Unit test the path finding algorithm. (^^^)
 - Make the [BFS algorithm](#breadth-first-search) more efficient by implementing a better data structure for the existing `visited` street list. (^^^)
 - Consider the street length as the weight of edges in the graph.
 Choose a suitable path finding algorithm other than BFS and implement it. (^^^^)
-- Extend your path finding algorithm above with support for traffic congestion and temporary road closures by designing your own algorithm or formula. (^^^^)
 - Speed up pathfinding through path caching and/or graph contraction.
 Design and implement an adequate data structure or algorithm. (^^^^)

 You may suggest another task of similar scope to any of the (^^^^) tasks and implement that one instead.
 To do so, ask your lab's professor for permission.
 Once they have agreed to it, send your task suggestion to `miquel.vazquez@upf.edu` to get approval (for fairness purposes, we need to make sure tasks across all groups meet or raise the bar).